shiratap/seattle-301d44/02-rwd-grid-flexbox/lab/LAB.md

 # Lab 2: Two Front-End Assignments

-*Note that in today's lab you have two separate assignments: a personal portfolio adapted from starter code, and a reworking of Lab 1 using either flexbox or grid*
+*Note that in today's lab you have two separate assignments: a personal portfolio adapted from starter code, and a reworking of Lab 1 using either flexbox or grid.*

 ## Assignment 1: Personal Portfolio